Peter Kropotkin: Exile in France, trial of the 66 and imprisonment (1881–1886)

-Switzerland expelled Kropotkin at Russia's behest after the assassination of Alexander II in early 1881.
-He moved to Thonon-les-Bains, France, near Geneva, so that his wife could finish her Swiss education.
-Upon learning that the Holy League, a tsarist group, intended to kill him for his alleged association with the assassination, he moved to London, but could only bear to live there for a year.
-Upon his return in late 1882, the French arrested him for agitation, partly to appease Russia.
 He was sentenced to five years in Lyon.
 In early 1883, he was transferred to the Clairvaux Prison, where he continued his academic work.
 A public campaign of intellectuals and French legislators called for his release.
 Reclus published Words of a Rebel, a compilation of Kropotkin's Révolté writings while he was in prison, which became a main source of Kropotkin's thoughts on revolution.
-As Kropotkin's health worsened from scurvy and malaria, France released him in early 1886.
-He would stay in England through 1917, settling in Harrow, London, apart from brief trips to other European countries.